Type 1 diabetes

 The incidence of type 1 diabetes in 2021 was slightly lower in the least disadvantaged socioeconomic areas, but similar across the other areas (Figure 7).

-Figure 7: Incidence of type 1 diabetes, by selected population groups and sex, 2021
+Figure 7: Incidence of type 1 diabetes, by priority population group and sex, 2021

-Australian Healthcare Associates (AHA) (2015) NDSS Registrant Details Audit Final Report for Diabetes Australia, AHA, Melbourne.
+AHA (Australian Healthcare Associates) (2015) NDSS Registrant Details Audit Final Report for Diabetes Australia, AHA, Melbourne.